hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/034_the_vedanta_philosophy.md

 literature, is chiefly applied by the commentators to the Upanishads.)
 Now, all the books known by the name of the Vedanta were not entirely written after the ritualistic portions of the Vedas.
-For instance, one of them — the Ishâ Upanishad — forms the fortieth chapter of the Yajur-Veda, that being one of the oldest parts of the Vedas.
+For instance, one of them — the Ishā Upanishad — forms the fortieth chapter of the Yajur-Veda, that being one of the oldest parts of the Vedas.
 There are other Upanishads[2](#fn2) which form portions of the Brahmanas or ritualistic writings; and the rest of the Upanishads are independent,